Stays7339/PeriDocs/README.md

 │  ├─ recorded_crises.json
 │  └─ .gitkeep                            # Shows where the data/ folder is for the sake of being transparent on Github without detailing which files go in there
 │
+├─ test-and-debug/
+│    ├─ debug_embeddings.py             # Debugging for running emebeddings only, not the full suite
+│    ├─ test_dsmx.py                    # testing for deterministic softmax-like scaling for emotion distributions.
+│    ├─ test_embeddings_similarity.py   # now contains multi-faceted embedding similarity analysis
+│    ├─ test_mps.py                     # testing for Apples GPUs, NVIDIA GPUs, and CPUs from AMD and Intel.
+│    └─ test_pipeline.py                # Comprehensive test suite for NLP pipeline modules (unit + integration).
+│
+│
+│
 ├─ .env                      # Private, proprietary data (never commit) ├─ .gitignore                # Files and folders ignored by Git ├─ embeddings_explainer.md   # Overview created by GPT-5, who also drafted the particular wording of the code.
 ├─ README.md                 # Project overview, setup, and usage
 ├─ requirements.txt          # Pinned Python dependencies
-├─ setup_roberta.py          # Setup file to run in terminal to be sure that the FOSS ML model is installed correctly.
+└─setup_roberta.py          # Setup file to run in terminal to be sure that the FOSS ML model is installed correctly.
-│
-├─ test-and-debug/
-    ├─ debug_embeddings.py             # Debugging for running emebeddings only, not the full suite ├─ test_dsmx.py                    # testing for deterministic softmax-like scaling for emotion distributions.
-    ├─ test_embeddings_similarity.py   # now contains multi-faceted embedding similarity analysis
-    ├─ test_mps.py                     # testing for Apples GPUs, NVIDIA GPUs, and CPUs from AMD and Intel.
-    └─ test_pipeline.py                # Comprehensive test suite for NLP pipeline modules (unit + integration).

 ```